-Domains owners change the nameservers to point to the new servers or web hosting provider.
-The changes consume 24 hours to 48 hours to take effects, and it is called DNS propagation.
+Domain owners change the nameservers to point to the new servers or web hosting provider, the changes consume 24 hours to 48 hours to take effect, it is called DNS propagation.

-Let’s assume that you opened the site from UAE and the site hosted on USA based provider.
+Let’s assume that you opened the site from UAE and the site is hosted by USA based provider.

-Majority of the masses assume that the site directly connects from web browser to the domain + USA based web hosting provider.
+The majority of the masses assume that the site directly connects from the web browser to the domain + USA-based web hosting provider.
 However, it isn’t the case at all, and many people suffer from site loading speed because there is a major process behind it.

 - Enter the domain to open the site.

-- A request sent to the local Bari ISP.
+- A request was sent to the local Bari ISP.

-- The request sent to the upstream provider somewhere in Rome, Italy.
+- The request was sent to the upstream provider somewhere in Rome, Italy.

-- The request forwarded to ISP in Hamburg, Germany.
+- The request was forwarded to ISP in Hamburg, Germany.

-- Finally, the request sent to the USA – web hosting server.
+- Finally, the request was sent to the USA – web hosting server.

-YouStable monitors the changes, and provide you the information.
+YouStable monitors the changes and provides you with the information.
 However, no web hosting company holds the responsibility of process duration because they don’t have access to the ISP Nodes.